mattdworkin/mattdworkin/README.md

 # About Me:
 Hey!
-I'm Matt.
+I'm Matthew.
 I'm a college student majoring in CS at Georgia Tech.
 Follow me and I'll follow you back!
 Let's connect and explore the boundless possibilities in the tech world!<br><br>
 🔭 I’m working on: A machine learning project to analyze and predict stock prices with historical data.<br>
 👯 I’m looking to collaborate on: Innovative projects, especially those involving AI and Cloud Computing.<br>
 🤝 I’m seeking: Insights on data acquisition and processing for financial datasets.<br>